Edyanakov/Edyanakov/README.md

 ### Hi there 👋

 I'm a HSE university masters student of Applied Statistics(till July 2021 😄), mainly focusing on learning ML/DL and testing acquired knowledge via competitions.</br>
-Also looking for a job where i can use ML/DL.

 🎯 Right now you can catch me  participating at <a href="https://www.kaggle.com/c/cassava-leaf-disease-classification/overview">Cassava Leaf Disease Classification</a> competition.